t-mart/wap/README.rst

   ``string``

 Description
-  The path *relative to the config file* of the directory you'd like to include in your packaged addon.
+  The path *relative to this config file* of the directory you'd like to include in your packaged addon.

   This cannot be a file -- it must be a directory because WoW only recognizes